jc-valdez/The-Battle-of-Neighborhoods/README.md

 ## Discussion

 As seen in the table above, if a person wishes to move to New York, this can be a good option for them.
-For instance, this cluster contains restauraunts, gyms, etc. This is just one example of how our data analysis can help people relocate from one part of the world to another.
+For instance, this cluster contains restaurantss, gyms, etc. This is just one example of how our data analysis can help people relocate from one part of the world to another.

 ## Conclusion <a name="conclusion"></a>